Mashkan-shapir: Chalcolithic

-Though occupied during the Ubaid period (based on clay sickle fragments) and Uruk period (based on pottery fragments).
+Thought occupied during the Ubaid period (based on clay sickle fragments) and Uruk period (based on pottery fragments).

 Early Bronze Age

-Akkadian period

 The town's first epigraphic appearance was during the Akkadian period in a in reference to an escaped slave.

 "Lugal-azida, slave of Lugal-kigala, ran away from the governor; the slave woman of Ur-ni-gin disclosed his hiding place; he is (now) in Mashkan-shapir; he should be brought here!"

-Ur III period

 It was known during the Ur III period as a location for royal shepherds.
-A brick of Amar-Sin was also found at the site.
+A brick of Ur III ruler Amar-Sin (c.
+2046-2037 BC) was also found at the site.

 Middle Bronze Age

 Larsa period

 Mashkan-shapir achieved prominence during the Old Babylonian period.
 This time of occupation is considered to begin with the construction of the city walls by Sin-Iddinam of Larsa, known from an inscribed barrel cylinider found at the site.

 "When the great lord, the hero Nergal, in his overflowing heart verily caused his city Mashkan-shapir to rise, (and) with his words that cannot be changed grandly decreed to erect its city wall in a virgin place (and) to expand its dwellings, then Sin-iddinam ... the wall of his city Mashkan-shapir, the pure place may raise its head, ...
 I made bricks (and built the city wall of them).
 The name of the great wall is “Nergal destroys the enemy lands for me.” ...
 At that time I strengthened the foundations of Mashkan-shapir, the sweet place ...
 (And when) I expanded its dwellings more than my royal predecessors (had done it before me), I excavated the canal in the midst of the city.
 Its population I provided with sweet water to drink. ..."